Karl Deschmann: Political career

-Dežman began his political career in the Slovene National Movement, but in the mid-1850s, he became alienated from it, disenchanted with the conservatism and pragmatism of its leaders Janez Bleiweis and of Lovro Toman.
+Deschmann began his political career in the Slovene National Movement, but in the mid-1850s, he became alienated from it, disenchanted with the conservatism and pragmatism of its leaders Janez Bleiweis and of Lovro Toman.
 Nevertheless, he was elected as a Slovene nationalist MP at the Austrian Parliament in 1861.
 He however did not join the Slovene national caucus, but joined the Bohemian federalists.
 He supported the peaceful coexistence of Slovene and German culture in the Slovene Lands.
-In 1862, Dežman's break with the Slovene national movement became manifest when he published a brochure entitled 'The German Culture in Carniola' (Das Deutschtum in Krain), in which he argued it is the duty of German culture to civilize and bring economic and political progress to Carniola, without Germanizing it.
+In 1862, Deschmann's break with the Slovene national movement became manifest when he published a brochure entitled 'The German Culture in Carniola' (Das Deutschtum in Krain), in which he argued it is the duty of German culture to civilize and bring economic and political progress to Carniola, without Germanizing it.

-Dežman himself turned to more rigid and anti-Slovene positions in the late 1860s and early 1870s, accusing the Slovene nationalists of pan-Slavism, opposing the establishing of a Slovene language university, and the equality of Slovene in public administration.
-Dežman's political evolution provoked fierce reactions in the Slovene public.
+Deschmann himself turned to more rigid and anti-Slovene positions in the late 1860s and early 1870s, accusing the Slovene nationalists of pan-Slavism, opposing the establishing of a Slovene language university, and the equality of Slovene in public administration.
+Deschmann's political evolution provoked fierce reactions in the Slovene public.
 The writer Janez Trdina compared him to Judas Iscariot.
 The Slovene press used his name as a synonym for national renegades.

 Between 1871 and 1874, he served as mayor of Ljubljana.
 In 1873, he was re-elected to the Austrian Parliament on the list of the centralist liberal Austrian Constitutional Party (Verfassungspartei).
-After the death of Count Anton Alexander von Auersperg, Dežman became the undisputed leader of the Constitutionalist Party in Carniola, and tried unsuccessfully to prevent its demise by attempting to forge an alliance with the national progressivist Young Slovene party.
+After the death of Count Anton Alexander von Auersperg, Deschmann became the undisputed leader of the Constitutionalist Party in Carniola, and tried unsuccessfully to prevent its demise by attempting to forge an alliance with the national progressivist Young Slovene party.

 Death

-He died in Ljubljana in 1889, and was buried in St. Christopher's Cemetery in the Bežigrad district.
+He died in Ljubljana in 1889 of "gastric and hepatic degeneration" (Magen u.
+Leberentartung), and he was buried in St. Christopher's Cemetery in the Bežigrad district.

 Scholarly achievements

-Dežman was a prominent archaeologist.
+Deschmann was a prominent archaeologist.
 From 1852 till 1889, he was the curator for archeology and also the first director of the Provincial Museum of Carniola.
 In 1875, he started archeological excavations on the Ljubljana Marsh, which brought to the discovery of prehistorical pile dwellings at Ig.
 These are now protected as a UNESCO World Heritage Site.
 He also discovered many important Iron Age settlements in Lower Carniola.

-Dežman was also interested in ethnology.
+Deschmann was also interested in ethnology.
 In 1868, he was the first one to publish the legend of the Goldhorn, which he heard in one of his expeditions to the Julian Alps.